aws/aws-application-networking-k8s/docs/guides/getstarted.md

 **Setup in-cluster service-to-service communications**

-1. AWS Gateway API Controller needs a VPC Lattice Service Network to operate.
+1. AWS Gateway API Controller needs a VPC Lattice service network to operate.

     === "Helm"
         If you installed the controller with `helm`, you can update chart configurations by specifying the `defaultServiceNetwork` variable: